 About Ralph Marston

 Many people are surprised to discover that I am a real person living in the present-day world.
 So many websites these days seem to be set up to hide the true identity of the people behind them, that folks assume I am some “made-up” persona or some old guy who lived a few hundred years ago.
-In fact, I am pretty much a regular person with a yard to mow and a dog to walk (she’s a Bichon Frise/Lhasa Apso mix).
+In fact, I am pretty much a regular person with a yard to mow and a dog to walk.

-As for me, I am in my mid 50s and live in Austin, Texas with my wife of 29 years.
-We have two daughters—one who recently graduated from Texas A&M University and is working in Houston, and another who is currently a student at Texas A&M (about 100 miles away from Austin).
+As for me, I am in my mid 60s and live in Austin, Texas with my wife of 38 years.
+We have two daughters, both graduates of Texas A&M University.
+Our oldest daughter is married and a full-time mom living in Houston.
+Our younger daughter lives here in Austin and works for a tech company.
 I am a graduate of Southern Methodist University in Dallas, Texas with a Bachelor of Business Administration.
 I am also a member of the Sigma Chi Fraternity.